j-fu/coronaplot/docs/index.en.md

 collects and publishes the data of the diesease development.

-After an idea of [Mark Handley](https://twitter.com/MarkJHandley/status/1237119688578138112?s=20) we take the same data source and plot the data in a different way for those countries which have more than 9000 cases.
+After an idea of [Mark Handley](https://twitter.com/MarkJHandley/status/1237119688578138112?s=20) we take the same data source and plot the data in a different way for selected countries.

 - [Blog post describing the project at CSSE](https://systems.jhu.edu/research/public-health/ncov/).